Mesh

 You now have a solid foundation in the Mesh language.
 Continue with:

-• Type System -- structs, sum types, deriving, and advanced type features
+• Type System -- structs, sum types, traits, and advanced type features

 • Concurrency -- actors, message passing, supervision trees, and services